"A church united to enjoy God's grace and extend His glory."

 Furthermore, we believe that it is the call, of all believers, to not only tell the gospel story but to also live the story of the gospel.
 As such we are called to not only evangelize but also make disciples.
 This means we are called to reproduce our joy in God in the life of another person.

-Therefore, we will live sent to our local community and our global community, with the intention of spreading Christ for the joy of
+Therefore, we will live sent to our local community and our global community, with the intention of spreading Christ for the joy of all peoples.

 To study this further read 2 Corinthians 5:16-21.